 ESBuild is also another relatively very very fast module bundler right now, but the plugin support for it isn’t great yet.
 As a beginner, you don’t need to worry about ESBuild yet.

-My recommended tool here is to use Cypress - which has a very friendly syntax to test your applications end to end i.e. your code will act like a user using your app and can pretty much perform any action your user can perform, but in an automated fashion saving your time and energy.
+My recommended tool here is to use Cypress – which has a very friendly syntax to test your applications end-to-end i.e. your code will act as a user using your app and can pretty much perform any action your user can perform, but in an automated fashion saving your time and energy.